ste-vg/timeline-line.js/README.md

 https://codepen.io/steveg3003/pen/rvJVXP

 ## Note
-This is still beta so you could find bugs.
+This is still beta.
 It currently only works vertically.